National Suicide Prevention Lifeline 1-800-273-TALK (1-800-273-8255)

 College Drinking: Changing the Culture

 Drug Watch (medications, their side effects, and associated drug news)

 Substance Abuse Mental Health Services Administration

 Wicked Sober – Boston Addiction Treatment Help

 Red Flag Campaign (Dating Violence Among College Students)

 Information & Support for friends/family of someone with a personality disorder

 Please note, these screenings are only informational and are not meant to substitute for professional help or diagnosis.
-Please come to the Health Center if you would like medical advice or make an appointment with the Gordon College Counseling Center.
+Please come to the Health Center if you would like medical advice or make an appointment with the Gordon College Center for Student Counseling and Wellness.